GhostofGoes/ADLES/README.rst

 -  pyyaml
 -  netaddr
 -  colorlog
--  setuptools (If you are installing manually)
+-  setuptools (If you are installing manually or developing)

 Virtualization Platforms
 ------------------------